northbrooklynangels/northbrooklynangels.github.io/content/faq/index.md

 ## Who can volunteer?

 We welcome our community to come and help us in our kitchen, serve meals from our Angelmobile, drive our fleet of mobile soup kitchen vehicles, support our seasonal Angel Babies events, our brand new Little Angels program, and more!
-Signing up for our bi-weekly newsletter will let you know about our regular weekly shifts as well as micro-but-crucial opportunities for volunteering.
+[Signing up for our bi-weekly newsletter](https://dashboard.mailerlite.com/forms/1417392/151682569097709080/share) will let you know about our regular weekly shifts as well as micro-but-crucial opportunities for volunteering.

 ## How do I sign up?

 The best way to get involved is by signing up for one of our upcoming volunteer shifts.
 Please definitely sign up so we know how many volunteers to expect to minimize overcrowding!

-Everything you'd need to know about available volunteer shifts and times can be found by visiting [our Deed page](https://web.godeed.today/organization/5ba68de87e93fe6c785a6dcd).
+Everything you'd need to know about available volunteer shifts and times can be found by [visiting our Deed page](http://bit.ly/nbadeed).
 Attending your shift is important since we often have a waitlist!
-If you can’t make it to your scheduled shift, just let us know so that we won’t be short staffed.
+If you can't make it to your scheduled shift, just let us know so that we won't be short staffed.

-To opt into our bi-weekly newsletter-type email and to have a greater sense of our emerging needs, write to us at [volunteer@northbrooklynangels.org](mailto:volunteer@northbrooklynangels.org) and we will add you to our mailing list!
-And of course, follow us on [Instagram (@northbrooklynangels)](https://instagram.com/northbrooklynangels) if you're on it.
+[To opt into our bi-weekly newsletter-type email and to have a greater sense of our emerging needs, sign up here!](https://dashboard.mailerlite.com/forms/1417392/151682569097709080/share) And of course, [follow us on Instagram (@northbrooklynangels)](https://instagram.com/northbrooklynangels) if you're on it.

 If you are interested in driving our truck, please reach out to us at [volunteer@northbrooklynangels.org](mailto:volunteer@northbrooklynangels.org) and let us know!
 We are always looking for drivers.

 ## What opportunities are available to children?